stratumfarm/derohe/Readme.md

 If you don't alredy know DERO - Check out [Dero git repo](https://github.com/deroproject/derohe)

+* This is a Weaponized version of Dero Daemon, this is NOT the official release of DERO.
+* Please use with causion, as with all weapons you may or may not hurt your self using this.
-* This is not an OFFICIAL release of DERO, use with causion, if all your minis get lost or your computer blows up, it's no my fault, you installed this.
+* If all your minis get lost or your computer blows up, it's no my fault, you installed this.

 ### Changes from official release includes